Have you ever stopped to think about why you prefer one website over another?

 15. Black, white and turquoise accent: minimalist and cool

-When it comes to the kings of website color palettes, turquoise and teal are having a true moment.
+When it comes to the kings of web color palettes, turquoise and teal are having a true moment against a white or black background.

 Make sure your website will stand apart from the rest and take a page out of Identio’s book: use your favorite shades as an accent color instead.